KhUssef/E-commerce/README.md

 showItems :
-z is the variable containing all the keywords it is a StringBuilder to allow users to add keywords more than once it is also possible to not have any filters and you would see all the available products in the inventory idk
+z is the variable containing all the keywords it is a StringBuilder to allow users to add keywords more than once it is also possible to not have any filters, and you would see all the available products in the inventory